Treats infections caused by bacteria. This medicine is a cephalosporin antibiotic.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, brain disease, or a history of seizures, colitis, or severe diarrhea.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, brain disease, or a history of seizures, colitis, or severe diarrhea.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.